bapuqln/Poison/README.md

 Poison's features work, but support for A/V is in the works as more features are in the works.

-*Please make any further pull requests to the 2.0 branch (this one).*

 ![](https://i.kirara.ca/kisyh.png)

 ## Build it